pinkyjannat/Nexus-warehouse-client/README.md

 * used axios for data fetch.
 * firebase for deploy client side .
 * used mongodb to fetch data from server side.
+* used toastify
+* used react icon and custom hook .